Accreditation

 The Holistic Integrated Creative Arts Therapy Training Program - Isabelle Cunningham

-(Diploma in Sound Therapy) - Isabelle Cunningham and Kerry Doolan
+The Master Practitioner of Holistic Counselling - Isabelle Cunningham and Kerry Doolan

 23 Postgraduate Training Courses - Isabelle Cunningham and Kerry Doolan